 You don’t need to be a diver to experience the underwater magic on Lady Elliot Island.
 Snorkelling is a great way to get up close and personal with the amazing marine life and explore the wonders of the Great Barrier Reef.
-Snorkelling on the reef surrounding Lady Elliot island is accessible straight off the beaches or guests can book on to one of the daily glass bottom boat/guided snorkel tours or snorkel safaris.
+Snorkelling on the reef surrounding Lady Elliot island is easily accessible straight off the beaches or guests can book on to one of the daily glass bottom boat/guided snorkel tours or snorkel safaris.

-There are two entry sites on the western side of the island, Lighthouse and Coral Gardens and the Lagoon on the eastern side of the island.
+There are two entry sites on the western side of the island, Lighthouse and Coral Gardens, and the Lagoon on the eastern side of the island.
 The lagoon is ideal for novice snorkellers (tide dependant) and you'll find enough tropical fish, colourful coral, sea cucumbers, starfish, sea urchins, clams and turtles to keep you entertained for hours.
-In fact many very experienced snorkelers have declared that some of the most amazing snorkel adventures anywhere in the world have been had in the safety and security of Lady Elliot’s beautiful blue Lagoon.
+In fact, many very experienced snorkelers have declared that some of the most amazing snorkel adventures anywhere in the world have been in the safety and security of Lady Elliot’s beautiful blue Lagoon.

 The western side of the Island provides a deeper snorkelling adventure for the more experienced snorkellers.
 This is where you will find the Mega Fauna such as Mantas, Reef Sharks, Dolphins and Whales as well as the abundant corals and fish that make up the remarkable biodiversity of this unique Coral Cay.